 This scenario is being performed on an Active Directory forest that contains a single domain.
 Both the forest and domain are at the 2008 R2 functional level.
 If the schema master is running a 64bit operating system, I suggest updating the schema from it; otherwise you can update it from the member server that will be the new email server.

 Log in as a member of the schema admins domain security group.
 If there is an existing Exchange organization in place, run setup /prepareAD from the drive containing the Exchange 2010 installation DVD.
-If there is no existing Exchange organization in this environment, run setup /prepareAD /OrganizationName:”<the name of your new exchange organization>”.
+If there is no existing Exchange organization in this environment, run setup /prepareAD /OrganizationName:””.
 In the example below, the following command is used: setup /prepareAD /OrganizationName:”First Organization”.

 For a server that will have the typical installation of Client Access, Hub Transport, and the Mailbox roles, run Add-WindowsFeature NET-Framework,RSAT-ADDS,Web-Server,Web-Basic-Auth,Web-Windows-Auth,Web-Metabase,Web-Net-Ext,Web-Lgcy-Mgmt-Console,WAS-Process-Model,RSAT-Web-Server,Web-ISAPI-Ext,Web-Digest-Auth,Web-Dyn-Compression,NET-HTTP-Activation,RPC-Over-HTTP-Proxy -Restart